Signed in as:

 He is now fully recovered with just some lingering oddities.
 He’s 85 lbs. of pure joy and muscle and he’s the funniest dog to see walk.
 His little “Nubbin” (nubbed tail) just bounces all over the place with joy...a bit out of control.
 He’s so beautiful and so sweet and loves exploring his 3-acre forest and having his freedom.
 He accompanies Tucker on patrols around the back forest making sure that his fence line is secure.
 He’s fascinated by the squirrels and can be found staring into the trees in hopes that someday he may catch the little critters.
 He was one of those "meant to be" miracles.
 He is absolutely flourishing.
 When it comes to walks, Nubbs is first in line but instead of walking he takes our volunteers for runs.
 Yes he can run in his own awkward beautiful way AND you need to be in shape to keep up with his pace.
 Nubbs has a special relationship with his favorite volunteer and he 'chirps' and jumps with glee when he sees her knowing a walk will soon be in the day's events.

-Gus formerly Grayson, came to us from the euthanasia list at the Devore Shelter in San Bernardino.
+Gus formerly Grayson, came to us from the euthanasia list at the Devore Shelter in San Bernardino where he was found living in a pile of garbage.
 From there he went to the vet for a full workup.
 He has a horrible spine that is actually fused in a few places, hip dysplasia, allergies that have caused hair loss and places on his skin that are hot to the touch.
 The worst are his poor ears.
 That had to sedate him to work on them as they were full of pus and blood.
 The vet had to use a kitten sized otoscope to even find his ear hole.
 X-rays showed that his ear infections were so chronic and untreated, that the inside of his ears had calcified and turned to thick bone-like material.
 This poor guy has been suffering from untreated ear infections for a long time.
 We are trying everything we can to improve his ear condition, starting with oral and topical antibiotics.
 Gus may be a candidate for TECA (total ear canal ablation).
 He was so sweet through the whole uncomfortable vet examination.
 We are hopeful that his pain level will be better in the near future.
 Our vet is amazing and when she came in and sat down with Gus, he began rolling back-and-forth on this back kicking his feet in the air, showing off for her.
 What a funny boy.
 Maybe he was just happy to finally having someone provide him with some care for his pains.
-Gus has survived a hard life and deserves to be here at DTP.
+Gus has survived a hard life and deserves to be here.
 Gus believes he needs to 'guard' me and we love him for that even more.

 Est DOB 2.14.16 Rescued 7.14.24